 Investigation

 Before embarking on any disciplinary action, it is important that the facts are established through a preliminary investigation.
-Alleged misconduct/offence(s) will initially be investigated by an Authorised Investigator (AI).
-For the purposes of this Code, the student(s) against whom an allegation has been made will be described as the Responding Student(s) and any person(s) making an allegation as the Reporting Person (s).
+Alleged misconduct/offence(s) will initially be investigated by an Authorised Investigator (AI), via interviews and evidence gathering.

 Responding Student(s)